 Dakota Student / Keisuke Yoshimura

-Mariah Holland is a staff writer for The Dakota Student.
+Marie Monson is the multimedia editor for The Dakota Student.
 She can be reached at [email protected]